-Retirement Online is the fastest and easiest way to apply for a loan or manage your loan payments with NYSLRS.
-Sign Up or Sign In, then look under “My Account Summary” to see the available self-service loans features.
+Retirement Online is the fastest and easiest way to apply for a loan with NYSLRS.
+You can see how much you are eligible to borrow, what the repayment amount would be and if your loan will be taxable.
+You can also find your current loan balance on any existing loans and manage your loan payments.
+Sign in to your Retirement Online account, then look under “My Account Summary” to see the available self-service loan features.

 Read the loan requirements below carefully before you apply.
 You may want to consult a tax advisor or accountant before applying for a loan from NYSLRS.